-% (based on the then number of our ordinary shares reported as outstanding at that time) in Amendment No.17 to a report on Schedule 13G jointly filed with the Commission on July 10, 2021 and 9.422% (based on the then number of our ordinary shares reported as outstanding at that time) in Amendment No. 18 to a report on Schedule 13G jointly filed with the Commission on February 8, 2021.
+Waddell & Reed Financial, Inc. ("WDR") reported its beneficial ownership of our ordinary shares to be 11.6% (based on the then number of our ordinary shares reported as outstanding) in Amendment No. 9 to a report on Schedule 13G filed with the Commission on February 14, 2020 and 10.6% based on the then number of our ordinary shares reported as outstanding at that time) in Amendment No. 10 to a report on Schedule 13G filed with the Commission on February 12, 2021.
+On April 30, 2021, WDR filed a current report on Form 8-K with the Commission announcing the completion of its acquisition by Macquarie Management Holdings, Inc. and became a wholly owned subsidiary of Macquarie Management Holdings, Inc.